-The boards shown in the picture are very thick for mechanical rigidity (0.13" thick).
+The boards shown in the picture are very thick for mechanical rigidity (0.13inch thick).
 The daughter cards are 5.58 inches in diameter.
 The halo board is essentially the same for every package tested, but with various jumper wire configurations depending on the power supplies used.
 The daughter cards are specific to the package being tested, but are much smaller than the overall DUT board assembly.
 Five daughter cards can fit on a printed board panel, whereas only one foot-wide disk would fit on a panel.
 Thus, this system greatly reduced the cost of DUT boards for the chip manufacturer's testing facility.

 The surfaces that the test-head probe points connect to are bondable, just as are the bonding pads inside a chip carrier package.
 This is why the metallic surfaces of a DUT board are golden.
 The bondable surface is flash gold (also called electroless gold) over nickel.
 This finish is known among electronic manufacturing services as ENIG.

 Golden Gate Graphics designed over a dozen of these daughter cards, of which the chip manufacturer had hundreds built.